Written by Ms Rachel (Ladybird)

 Age 0-4

-This engaging toddler book includes 100 words and visually stimulating photos for little ones to read, look at and learn.
-Researched and written by the YouTube star and educator Ms Rachel, fans will recognise familiar characters and gestures from their favourite videos.
+Includes 100 words and visually stimulating photos for toddlers to read, look at and learn.
+Researched and written by YouTube personality and educator Ms Rachel, fans will recognise familiar characters and gestures from their favourite videos.

 The 100 intuitive and simple words and photos are set around the home, outdoors, playtime, food, vehicles and more.
 The familiar words and images help with recognition while the chunky pages mean little fingers can keep the pages turning.